samzhab/test_telegram_bot/README.md

 Mock Redis in your test suite to avoid impacting real data.
 Ensure your tests validate Redis interactions accurately, enhancing confidence in data integrity and application logic.

+### Feature Improvements
+1. **Telegram Bot (telegram_bot.rb)**:

+**Write Tests**: Begin by writing tests for the /invoice command handling, including scenarios for successful and unsuccessful payment verifications.
+Test that the bot requests payment details and promo details correctly.
+Test that the bot initiates Redis entry creation with appropriate placeholders when payment is successful.

+**Implement Functionality**: Implement the /invoice command handling in the bot based on the failing tests.
+Refactor the code as needed until all tests pass.
+Iterate: Continue writing tests for each new piece of functionality (e.g., updating Redis with promo details) and then implementing those functionalities.

+2. **Create and Maintain Redis Database Structure**:

+**Write Tests**: Create mock objects and write tests for interacting with Redis, such as creating initial entries after successful payments and updating entries with promo details.
+Implement Functionality: Develop the code required to pass these tests, ensuring entries are created and updated correctly.

+**Iterate**: Add tests for edge cases or additional functionalities as you expand the database structure and interaction logic.

+3. **Sidekiq for Background Processing (promo_worker.rb)**:

+**Write Tests**: Start with tests for the Sidekiq worker, ensuring it can identify and process 'pending' promos correctly.
+Include tests for the worker's interaction with Redis, such as fetching scheduled promos and updating their status.

+**Implement Functionality**: Build out the Sidekiq worker's functionality based on the failing tests.
+Ensure the worker can handle new and scheduled promos as expected.

+**Iterate**: Develop additional tests for different scenarios (e.g., no promos to process, processing errors) and refine the worker's code accordingly.

+4. **Notification Mechanism in Telegram Bot**:

+**Write Tests**: Draft tests for the bot's notification mechanism, ensuring that users receive updates when their promos are processed.

+**Implement Functionality**: Develop the bot's notification functionality to pass these tests.
+This may include periodic checks in Redis for promo status updates and sending messages through the Telegram API.
+Iterate: Continue testing and refining this feature, considering different user scenarios and bot responses.

+5. **TDD Steps and Testing**:

+**Initial Setup**: Before implementing features, set up your testing environment with the necessary frameworks and tools (e.g., RSpec for Ruby, Mock Redis for simulating Redis interactions, and VCR/WebMock for HTTP request testing).

+**Red, Green, Refactor**: Follow the TDD cycle for each feature:
+**Red**: Write failing tests based on the expected functionality.
+**Green**: Implement the minimum necessary code to pass the tests.
+**Refactor**: Clean up and optimize the code without changing its functionality.

+**Integration Testing**: Once individual components are tested, write integration tests to ensure they work together as expected.

+**Continuous Testing**: Regularly run your test suite while developing to catch and fix regressions or errors as soon as they occur.

 ## Troubleshooting

 When integrating new features like Chapa payment processing or setting up webhook callbacks, you may encounter some common issues: